 This is what the iOS spread looked like before iOS7 was launched (August 3, 2013).

 Within 1 year from now, iOS6 can be considered obsolete.
-So if you are planning a large app, which will be releasing by next 4th July, you need not bother supporting iOS6.
+So if you are planning a large app, which will be released by next 4th July, you need not bother supporting iOS6.

 Android: easy to start, hard to support!